 The Blackwater Estuary is a microcosm of complex issues around history, heritage, ecology and the geo-politics of energy production, consumption and “disposal”.
 It is home to one of the UK’s first generation of nuclear power stations; proposed new nuclear programmes; the Grade I listed Chapel of St. Peter-on-the-Wall dating from 660-662; and the Othona Community.
-Bradwell is situated in the midst of a SSSI, an area with a rich and diverse ecology as well as social history; from roots in Christianity to protests during the 1980s against Nirex, who at the time tried and failed to select Bradwell as a nuclear waste site.
+Bradwell is situated in the midst of a Site of Special Scientific Interest, an area with a rich and diverse ecology as well as social history; from roots in Christianity to protests during the 1980s against Nirex, who at the time tried and failed to select Bradwell as a nuclear waste site.

 Like any estuarine landscape its interrelationships are planetary: migratory birds; the ebb and flow of the tide; the panning and selling of the well-known Maldon salt; its involvement with the nuclear military-industrial complex; its medieval histories.
 Here the arrangement of humans and non-humans, historical sites and important ecologies should be considered, particularly when thinking about and acting upon the planning and implementation of the infrastructure of nuclear power production and storage.
-My PhD project explores the development of place-specific curatorial and artistic methods ‘in the field’ enables new ways of highlighting current discourses around the nuclear in the region and the multiplicities of actors and forms of knowledge that run through as well as inhabit the estuary.

 FIELDWORK Q&A – August 2020